Meritshot Tutorials

 FROM table_name;

-Example of a Simple SELECT Statement
+Of a Simple SELECT Statement

 Let’s say you have a table named students with the following columns: student_id, first_name, last_name, age, and grade.
 To retrieve the first_name and last_name of all students, you would write the following SQL query: